 Even if your business doesn’t offer a group plan, your employees might be able to obtain coverage on their own, as individuals.

 With individual coverage, insurers typically require a detailed medical history and sometimes a medical exam of the individual and any family members applying for coverage.
 The individual’s rates will depend on his or her medical condition; in some cases, the insurer may exclude coverage for preexisting conditions for up to 12 months.
-In 2014, when the Patient Protection and Affordable Care Act is fully implemented, waiting periods will be limited to 90 days.
+As of 2014, waiting periods have been limited to 90 days.
 Currently, individuals in less than perfect health may be denied coverage altogether.
 However, when fully implemented in 2014, the Affordable Care Act will bring important changes to the individual market, including eliminating the ability of insurers to deny coverage based on preexisting conditions.

 To explore the possibility of reimbursing your employees for the cost of premiums for individual coverage, consult a tax professional.

-Full implementation of the ACA will have a significant impact on individuals who do not get insurance through their employer.
-All such individuals will be required by law to obtain health insurance by 2014 or pay a penalty.
+As of 2014 when the ACA was fully implemented, individuals who do not get insurance through their employer are significantly impacted.
+All such individuals are required by law to obtain health insurance or pay a penalty.

 To learn more about what the Affordable Care Act requires of small business and to find out more about how penalties are calculated see “Shared Responsibility Requirement.”